The optimality of word lengths. Theoretical foundations and an empirical study: Discussion

 \section{Discussion}

 The degree to which languages are optimized is receiving increasing attention \parencite{Ferrer2018b,Coupe2019a,Ferrer2020b,Koplenig2021a}.
 Quite generally, linguistic research is subject to a tension between acknowledging the astonishing uniformity of languages at higher levels of abstraction, and the empirical diversity which languages exhibit in a myriad of structural features from phonology to syntax.
 In the domain of coding efficiency, it has been argued that distinct languages exhibit similar degrees of efficiency \parencite{Coupe2019a}.
 In this article, we contribute to each of these complementary views.
-Questions 1-3 put emphasis on potential homogeneity whereas Question 4 sheds some light on diversity.
+Questions 1-2 are related to observations of homogeneity, whereas Question 3 and Question 4 shed some light on diversity.